natecostello/van_two_point_oh/blog/2021-7-24/battery-interconnect-fab.md

 	# url: url
 ---

-Birthday bus bars!
+A very productive day.
 Our final battery interconnect materials delivered from sendcutsend on July 12th.
 ![flat bars](flat-bars.jpeg)
 _Six days from drawing submittal to delivered product!_